Kickstart the post-judgment collection for your case by using our expert nationwide judgment collection attorneys to become your appointed receiver.

-An experienced judgment attorney can help you jumpstart the collections process by immediately filing an “abstract of judgment” in the county clerk’s office where the judgment debtor owns certain kinds of property.
+Our nationwide judgment collection agency can help you jumpstart the collections process by becoming the appointed receiver and filing an “abstract of judgment” in the county clerk’s office where the judgment debtor owns certain kinds of property.

-Finding out what kinds of property can be used in a recovery of judgment depends on who the debtor is.
-Enforcing a judgment debt against a company is easier than against an individual, since the homestead, along with other types of property like a personal vehicle and clothing, is “exempt” in the State of Texas.
+Finding out what kinds of property can be used in recovery of judgment depends on the debtor.
+Enforcing a judgment debt against a company is easier than against an individual, since the homestead, along with other types of property like a personal vehicle and clothing, is exempt.

-To find out what property can be used for your recovery of judgment, the Law Offices of Seth Kretzer uses every tool at our disposal as litigators – interrogatories, motion practice, turnover orders and contempt charges if necessary – as part of our judgment recovery services.
+To find out what property can be used for your recovery of judgment, the Law Offices of Seth Kretzer uses every tool at our disposal as litigators – interrogatories for post-judgment discovery, motion practice, turnover orders, and contempt charges if necessary – as part of our judgment recovery services.

 Recovery of Judgment by an Agent of The Court

 We may also be able to get you a “turnover order,” where court judgment debt collection occurs by appointing a receiver as an agent of the judge.
-This receiver uses his or her court-appointed power to find and turnover assets directly to the you.
+This receiver uses his or her court-appointed power to conduct further post-judgment discovery and turnover assets directly to you.

-If you or your client has been awarded a judgment, you will need a lawyer with specific experience enforcing collections who has the right knowledge and resources to help protect your rights.
-Call Seth Kretzer today at 713-775-3050 to discuss your case.
+If you or your client has been awarded a judgment, you will need a lawyer with specific experience enforcing collections and the right knowledge and resources to help protect your rights.
+Call the Law Offices of Seth Kretzer today at 713-775-3050 to discuss your case.

 We are on your side and ready to relentlessly pursue justice.
 Additionally, we have experience with nationwide judgment collection cases.
 We work to understand your situation and do everything in our power to help you!